-- Minimum Credits Required: Accelerated MBA students must satisfactorily complete a minimum of thirty (30) approved graded credits of Willamette MBA course work.
+Minimum Credits Required: Accelerated MBA students must satisfactorily complete a minimum of thirty (30) approved graded credits of Willamette MBA course work and have no pending grades or grades of "Incomplete."
 The exact number of required credits is based on the individual evaluation of the candidate's transcript at admission and is stipulated in their letter of admission.

-- Required Experiential Elective: A minimum of three (3) credits from Willamette MBA Experiential Elective course work is required for graduation.
-Experiential Elective courses are special elective courses that include a project with a form of external evaluation.
+Required Experiential Elective: A minimum of three (3) credits from Experiential Elective courses is required for graduation.
+Experiential Elective courses are special elective courses that include a meaningful interaction with organizations or environments, input from the organizations or environments that affects the completion of a deliverable for the class, and an opportunity for students to formally reflect on the factors which led to the success or failure of the experiential activity.
 Experiential Elective courses are designated by the faculty and are identified on the schedule of classes.
 Students can take more than one Experiential Elective if they choose.